BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Tasks such as compiler optimisations and kernel runtime tuning parameters are well suited to auto-tuners without requiring an exhaustive search in this search space.
 This has been manifested in many auto-tuning libraries that use machine learning.
 Spafford et al. [@spafford2010maestro], Chaimov et al. [@chaimov2014toward] and Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of autotuning dynamic execution parameters in OpenCL kernels.
+Filipovic et al. [@Filipovic:2017:AOK:3152821.3152877]also show OpenCL tuning strategies can take into account numerical accuracy to search for kernel implementations within specific numerical error bounds whilst optimizing for a shorter execution time.

 Additionally, Price and McIntosh-Smith [@price2017analyzing] have demonstrated high performance using a general purpose autotuning library [@ansel:pact:2014], for three applications across twelve devices.
 The OpenTuner library requires the search space to be defined the form of command line or compile time arguments -- which are used as configuration parameters when performing application execution.
 Next, machine learning techniques are used employing a black box mechanism to effectively search for the optimal configuration parameter arguments in the search space.
 Measurements are collected per run effectively updating a cost function.
-Both the objective of the search and the cost function are entirely flexible, since this framework takes the form of a modular Python library.
+Both the objective of the search and the cost function are entirely flexible, since this framework takes the form of OpenTuner, a modular Python library.

 In the @price2017analyzing paper, OpenCL kernels are optimised across 9 current GPUs, 5 Nvidia and 4 AMD devices, and 3 high-end Intel CPUs.
 The experiment was performed over 3 benchmarks, the Jacobi Iterative Method, a Bilateral Filtering algorithm and BUDE -- A general purpose molecular docking program.